AngangGuo/blog/content/posts/2021/Notes - Miscellaneous.md

 Note: You may need to install C++ to make OBS work.

+### How to stop steaming automatically?
+Tools > Output Timer > Stop streaming after: fill in hours > Start

 ## Office
 ### How to view the previous version of Office files?
 * Open the file you want to view.